-the European Parliament and Council Directive of 20 January 2016 on Insurance Distribution (No 2016/97/EC)

-Insurance Undertaking

-an undertaking, whether or not an authorised person, which carries on the business of effecting or carrying out contracts of insurance.

-Investment

-an asset, right or interest falling within Part III (Specified Investments) of the Regulated Activities Order but excluding a deposit.

-Large Risk

-an insurance contract of the type defined by Annex A of the First large Directive.

-Licence

-a licence granted under Part 6 of this Handbook and licensed and, licensing should be construed accordingly.

-Licensed APF

-Licensed Firm

-An Authorised Professional Firm which is licensed under Part 6 of this Handbook.

-Long-term insurance contract

-a firm licensed under Part 6 of this Handbook whether, unless the relevant provision or the context otherwise requires, as a DPB firm or an APF firm.

-Long-term care insurance contract

-(in accordance with Article 3(1) of the Regulated Activities Order), any contract of insurance within Part II of Schedule 1 to the Regulated Activities Order.

-a long-term insurance contract which:

-- (a) (i) provides (or would at the policyholder's option provide) benefits for the policyholder which are payable or provided in the event that the policyholder's mental or physical health has deteriorated to the extent that he is incapacitated so that he is unable to live independently without assistance, and is not expected to recover to the extent that he can live independently without assistance; an (ii) those benefits are payable or provided in respect of:
+Insurance Undertaking an undertaking, whether or not an authorised person , which carries on the business of effecting or carrying out contracts of insurance .
+Investment an asset, right or interest falling within Part III (Specified Investments) of the Regulated Activities Order but excluding a deposit.
+Large Risk an insurance contract of the type defined by Annex A of the First large Directive .
+Licence a licence granted under Part 6 of this Handbook and licensed and, licensing should be construed accordingly.
+Licensed APF An Authorised Professional Firm which is licensed under Part 6 of this Handbook .
+Licensed Firm a firm licensed under Part 6 of this Handbook whether, unless the relevant provision or the context otherwise requires, as a DPB firm or an APF firm .
+Long-term insurance contract (in accordance with Article 3(1) of the Regulated Activities Order), any contract of insurance within Part II of Schedule 1 to the Regulated Activities Order .
+Long-term care insurance contract a long-term insurance contract which: (i) provides (or would at the policyholder's option provide) benefits for the policyholder which are payable or provided in the event that the policyholder's mental or physical health has deteriorated to the extent that he is incapacitated so that he is unable to live independently without assistance, and is not expected to recover to the extent that he can live independently without assistance; an (ii) those benefits are payable or provided in respect of: (A) services; (B) accommodation; or (C) goods; which are necessary or desirable for the continuing care of the policyholder because of the incapacity referred to in (i); and (ii) the benefits under the contract are capable of being paid periodically for all or part of the period during which the policyholder is unable to live independently without assistance;

-- (A) services;

-- (B) accommodation; or

-- (C) goods;

-which are necessary or desirable for the continuing care of the policyholder because of the incapacity referred to in (i); and being paid periodically for all or part of the period during which the policyholder is unable to live independently without assistance;

-(ii) the benefits under the contract are capable of